ncomeau/K8sConfigs/README.md

 # K8sConfigs
-K8 configs for testing and demo purposes

-For getting started with the [CBC_Container_CICD_Demo](https://github.com/ncomeau/CBC_Container_CICD_Demo) resources:
+This repo has several K8 configuration files and Jenkinsfile examples for demo and testing purposes.

+If you dont have a Jenkins demo environment,  start at the [CBC_Container_CICD_Demo](https://github.com/ncomeau/CBC_Container_CICD_Demo) repo to get started!

 **Bad**
-  - Pipeline with deployment.yaml with a base configuration that violates CB Container policy rules **Good**
+  - This Pipeline and deployment.yaml have a base configuration that violates CB Container policy rules

+**Good**
-    - Pipeline with deployment-v2.yaml with added configurations to satisfy CB Container policy rules
+    - This Pipeline and deployment-v2.yaml are updted with additional configurations to satisfy CB Container policy rules